LabToolsAU/LabLib/MPU6050/README.md

 The I2Cdev folder and the MPU6050 folder.

-'''Beware that there are several I2Cdev folders in the zip file.
-You specifically need to get the one in the Arduino subfolder!'''
+**Beware that there are several I2Cdev folders in the zip file. _You specifically need to get the one in the Arduino subfolder!_**

 Put these in your Arduino libraries folder.